Question: Why do Nullability Rules Updated at the Column Level not Reflect in the Relationship Editor?

 After changing the nullability in Relationship editor (see nullability changes to 'Not Null' for ALL FKs.

-Now, if you want to change the nullability of just two columns, you can do so in Column editor to show it as follows:
+However, if you want to change the nullability of specific columns, you can do so in Column editor to show it as follows:

 Please also be aware that erwin Data Modeler 2020r1 also introduces a new option to enhance productivity.
 Under Tools --> Options, a new option "Enforce Relationship Nullability Rules" exists.

 This option specifies whether you want to apply nullability rules configured at the Relationship level for columns.
 If enabled...